 Christopher Andrew has argued in his book, The Defence of the Realm: The Authorized History of MI5 (2009): "KGB files credit Deutsch with the recruitment of twenty agents during his time in Britain.
 The most successful, however, were the Cambridge Five: Philby, Maclean, Burgess, Blunt and Cairncross....
 All were committed ideological spies inspired by the myth-image of Stalin's Russia as a worker-peasant state with social justice for all rather than by the reality of a brutal dictatorship with the largest peacetime gulag in European history.
 Deutsch shared the same visionary faith as his Cambridge recruits in the future of a human race freed from the exploitation and alienation of the capitalist system.
 His message of liberation had all the greater appeal for the Five because it had a sexual as well as a political dimension.
 All were rebels against the strict sexual mores as well as the antiquated class system of inter war Britain.
 Burgess and Blunt were gay and Maclean bisexual at a time when homosexual relations, even between consenting adults, were illegal.
 Cairncross, like Philby a committed heterosexual, later wrote a history of polygamy."
 (15)

-When the German Army invaded France in May 1940 Maclean returned to England.
+When the German Army invaded France in May 1940 Maclean returned to London.
 In May 1944 he was given the post of First Secretary to the German Department of the British Embassy in Washington.
 While in this post he passed vital documents on nuclear planning to the Soviet Union.
+His biographer has pointed out: "For some months in 1946 Maclean was acting head of chancery; but his most important duties, from the NKVD's viewpoint, were connected with the development of the atom bomb.
+Early in 1947 he became joint secretary of the Anglo-American-Canadian Combined Policy Committee, a post that gave him access to the American atomic energy commission at a time when the American government was making maximum efforts to prevent leakage of information about nuclear weapons."
+(19)

+Maclean was joined by his wife and his children in 1953.
 Maclean became a Soviet citizen and worked for the Foreign Ministry and the Institute of World Economic and International Relations.
 In 1970 Maclean published British Policy Since Suez.
+By 1979 his former wife and children had left and gone to the West.
+(31)

 I knew Donald Madean quite well during our first year (at university).
 We went to the same supervisor and often compared notes about our work.
 I found him a very flabby character, naive about many things yet also unwilling to budge even when proved wrong or ridiculous.
 I didn't like his immaturity.
 He read a good deal, seldom laughed because he was very earnest, and had no marked sense of humour.